inntran/git-benchmark-testdata/Menkib/pietistically/volitive.markdown

 	land of many cultures -- mostly roat. where e ite meet sleet.
 	glove it or leave it.
-	many are cold, but few are frozen. land of e ski and home of e crazed. land of 10,000 Peters.
+	many  cold, but few  frozen.
+	land of e ski and home of e crazed. land of 10,000 Peters.
 Rotten wood cannot be carved.